about Greg Ward

-I’m an author, editor and photographer, and live in Stoke Newington, north London.
+I’m an author, editor and photographer, and I live by the sea in East Sussex.

 Earlier in my career, I was a senior editor with Rough Guides.
 I wrote sixteen travel, history and music books for Rough Guides as sole author, including Hawaii, Brittany and Normandy and Southwest USA, and shared authorship on many more, among them Barcelona, Japan and Australia.